GabrielTorland/chess/README.md

 ## Why I decided to create a chess in pygame
 ------------
 After completing my first year of studying computer science, I was eager to start working on my own projects.
 My professor suggested using pygame, a popular library for creating games in Python.
 I thought it would be a great way to improve my Python skills and have some fun at the same time.
 I decided to develop a chess game, as I am a fan of the game and I wanted to challenge myself.
 I also had an idea to create a chess bot using machine learning in the future.
-The game is developed using pygame, a game engine in python.

 ## details
 ------------